Deformation Quantization for Actions of K\"ahlerian Lie Groups: Quantization of elementary normal -groups

 From this, we deduce: \begin{prop} Parametrizing $\S$ as in \eqref{chartS} and $Q$ as in \eqref{chartQ}, we have the following expression for the action on $L^2(Q,{\rm d}_Q)$ of the unitary quantizer $ \Omega_{\theta,\bm_0}(x)$, $x\in\S$, associated with the polarized symplectic symmetric space underlying an elementary normal $\bf j$-group $\S$:

-\end{prop} \begin{rmk} {\rm Observe that $\left|\mbox{\rm Jac}_{\underline s^e}\right|$ is $\underline s_e$-invariant, as it is an even function of the variable $a$ only.
-Thus, by Lemma \ref{SA} and Remark \ref{unitary-not-SA}, we deduce that the unitary quantization map $ \Omega_{\theta,\bm_0}$ is also compatible with the natural involutions of its source and range spaces (the complex conjugation on $L^2(\S,{\rm d}_\S)$ and the adjoint on $\CL^2(L^2(Q, {\rm d}_Q)$).
-In particular, it sends real-valued functions to self-adjoint operators. } \end{rmk}
+\end{prop} \begin{rmk} Observe that $\left|\mbox{\rm Jac}_{\underline s^e}\right|$ is $\underline s_e$-invariant, as it is an even function of the variable $a$ only.
+Thus, by Lemma \ref{SA} and Remark \ref{unitary-not-SA}, we deduce that the unitary quantization map $ \Omega_{\theta,\bm_0}$ is also compatible with the natural involutions of its source and range spaces (the complex conjugation on $L^2(\S,{\rm d}_\S)$ and the adjoint on ${\mathcal L}^2(L^2(Q, {\rm d}_Q)$).
+In particular, it sends real-valued functions to self-adjoint operators. \end{rmk}

-Our next result is one of the key step of this section: it renders transparent the link between sections \ref{NFSP} and \ref{DFA} and sections \ref{QPSSS} and \ref{QKLG}.
+Our next result is one of the key steps of this chapter: it renders transparent the link between chapters \ref{NFSP} and \ref{DFA} and chapters \ref{QPSSS} and \ref{QKLG}.
 For this, we need the explicit expression of the tri-kernel $K_{\theta,\bf m_0}$ of the product \eqref{prod-op-ptv} for an elementary normal $\bf j$-group $\S$.
 First, observe that the unique solution of the equation $\underline s_{q_2} \circ \underline s_{q_1}\circ \underline s_{q_0}(q)=q$, $q,q_0,q_1,q_2\in Q$, as given in Lemma \ref{3points}, reads

 From \cite{Qi,BCSV}, we extract \begin{lem} Within the notations of Proposition \ref{3PK}, we have

 \end{lem} Then, Proposition \ref{3PK} and a straightforward computation gives $K_{\theta,\bf m_0}=A_{\bf m_0} \,e^{\tfrac{2i}\theta S}$ with: